yogifly/Property_Management_System/Readme.md

-# 🏠 PropertyChain — Simplified Blockchain Property Management
+# 🏠 PropertyChain — Blockchain Property Management

 PropertyChain is a demo project that simulates property management on a blockchain.
 It allows users to **create properties, transfer ownership, and rent properties**, all recorded on a blockchain ledger.